 garden, baby tomatoes and olives and it's smothered in my favourite

 condiment; homemade recipe basil pesto is quick.
 It takes less than five minutes to rustle up.
-There's a tablespoon of hummus lurking there somewhere.
+There is a tablespoon of hummus lurking there somewhere.

-This buttered gem squash dinner makes up the perfect modified banting diet; the queen of England didn't eat more healthily last night, and the presidents of America and South Africa certainly didn't.
+This buttered gem squash dinner makes up the perfect modified banting food plan; the queen of England did not eat more delicious and nutritious food last night, and the presidents of America and South Africa certainly did not.
 Nor did their dinner taste anywhere near as good.

-Pride of place in the green garden is taken by the compost pile; if you want really nutritious and delicious buttered gem squash, start cultivating your kitchen scraps, nothing that's been cooked, weeds and grass cuttings.
-Making a compost pile should be high on your list of priorities; it makes for the healthy organic garden, and is the simplest way of disposing of your garden waste.
+Pride of place in the green garden is taken by the compost pile; if you want really nutritious and delicious buttered gem squash, start cultivating your kitchen scraps, but nothing that's been cooked.

 Your kitchen waste could even better be used to feed a worm farm.
 The greedy little monsters need a lot of food, and then you can add them to your compost pile.

-Phytochemicals are the wonderful smells and flavours in garlic, sweet basil and parsley; buttered gem squash are loaded with them; more important is their simply vast health benefits.
+Phytochemicals are the wonderful smells and flavours in garlic, sweet basil and parsley; buttered gem squash are loaded with them; more important is their simply vast nutritional benefits.

-The bioflavonoids in fruit and vegetables are of vital importance to our health, yet there are so many and so little is actually proven scientific fact.
-They are known to have antioxidant properties, so they mop up cancer causing free radicals, lower our cholesterol and keep our arteries clean.
+The bioflavonoids in fruit and vegetables are of vital importance to our well-being, yet there are so many and so little is actually proven scientific fact.
+They are known to have antioxidant properties, so they mop up tumour-causing free radicals, lower our cholesterol and keep our arteries clean.
 They are almost certainly part of the reason why those who enjoy coloured foods have less senile dementia.

 These phytochemical foods are every day treats like grapes, blue berries, apples, tea, broccoli and parsley.